 A sadness enveloped him, like an early morning mist, rising ethereally from the river, the cold water caressed by the warmer air above.
 This was a tailwater, it’s beginning, the bottom of a deep lake that laid behind a dam, the deepest water remaining a near constant coldness.
 It not only provided electric power to the surrounding area, it gave life to the innumerable Browns and Rainbows that thrived in its waters.
 Only cold, clean, well-oxygenated water would allow them to survive.
 The river provided just that, and, for the man, even more.

-He thought back to his first time fly fishing and chuckled to himself.
+He thought back to his first time fly fishing.
 He had no idea what he was doing that day.
-He only knew that as long as he could remember, he wanted to learn to fly fish.
+He only knew that as long as he could remember, he wanted to learn.
 Where that came from, he had no clue.
 As a young boy, there was a movie, “Spencer’s Mountain”, that was a favorite of his.
 There was a scene in the movie with Henry Fonda and Wally Cox fly fishing while imbibing in some forbidden whisky.
 They were trying to catch the “big one” that Fonda knew lived in that stretch of water.
 Maybe that was the start?
-His father was not a fisherman, so growing up he did not fish as much as he would have liked but he did whenever he could!
+His father was not a fisherman, so growing up he did not fish as much as he would have liked but he did whenever he could.

 Brad was in his early 30’s and had previously been an Orvis guide.
-He saw the man’s determination to learn and over the next few years, taught him how to fly fish.
-Amazingly, Brad never fished when they were together.
+He saw the man’s determination to learn and over the next few years, selflessly gave of himself and his time to teach him.
+Amazingly, he never fished when they were together.
 He simply taught, only using the fly rod to demonstrate how to do something better or to teach something new.
-Brad eventually did the same with each of the man’s 3 sons as they became old enough to learn.
-Precious memories from the years that followed of backpacking and fly fishing with each of them returned.
+Brad eventually did the same with each of the man’s three sons as they became old enough to learn.
+How many hours, how many days were spent exploring and fishing the streams and rivers in which the trout lived, dependent upon a most delicate and fragile ecosystem that are the mountains of North Carolina?
+It was here that his sons and he began their life-long journey of learning the art that is fly fishing.
+For him, fly fishing was a microcosm of life with its successes and failures; joys and disappointments.
+Precious memories from the years that followed of backpacking and fly fishing with each of his sons returned.
 His eyes glistened.

 As he sat, his friend finishing the final preparations, the cloud of sadness began to lift just as the mist on the water does with the rising of the sun.
-If this was “the last time”, then he would take in every moment, basking in the joy that fly fishing brought him.
+If this was “the last time”, then he would take in every moment.
 His memories were enough now.
-His friend stepped in the boat, raised the anchor, handed him his fly rod, and the boat began to move.
+His friend raised the anchor, handed him the fly rod, and the boat began to move.
 The man was happy.

 Andy Lamb, MD